mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Roll 1d3 to determine how many factions there are on the planet, with a DM of +1 if the government type is 0 or 7, and a DM of –1 if the government type is 10 or more.
-Determine what 'mini- government' each faction uses on the government table.
+Determine what 'mini-government' each faction uses on the government table.
 In cases where the faction type is the same as the current government type (or similar, such as two democracies or two dictatorships), then it is a splinter faction within the ruling government.
 In cases where it is radically different (anarchists against a bureaucracy), then the faction is a rebel group or movement.